youchan/gibier/README.md

     $ bundle exec rackup

-Open http://localhost:8080 then you can see the sample slide.
+Open http://localhost:8080/sample then you can see the sample slide.

 ## Editing

-* `data/slide.md` : Markdown file describe the presentation.
+* `data/sample/slide.md` : Markdown file describe the presentation.
-* `data/css/custom.css` : Custom CSS file.
+* `data/sample/css/custom.css` : Custom CSS file.

+Rename directory name `sample` to suit your convenience.